Cleanroom Classification Standards

 Cleanroom Supplies & Materials

-Cleanroom design doesn’t stop at the essential systems like filtration and HVAC.
-Your cleanroom classification also extends to industry-specific equipment, cleanroom furniture, and the materials used in cleanroom construction.
-If you’re building your cleanroom around existing structures or mounted equipment, you may need to adjust your layout and filter placement to prevent the buildup of contaminants in the space.
+Filtration and HVAC are essential, but cleanroom design extends well beyond these core systems.
+Your cleanroom classification also governs industry-specific equipment, cleanroom furniture, and the materials used in construction.
+If you’re building your cleanroom around existing structures or mounted equipment, you may need to adjust your layout and filter placement to prevent contaminant buildup in the space.

-The specific materials and furniture themselves must also be safe for cleanroom use, as required by your cleanroom classification.
-Different ISO classes and other standards have different requirements for materials in order to protect products and limit possible contamination.
+Materials and furniture must also meet cleanroom standards.
+Each ISO class carries specific material requirements to protect products and limit contamination risk.
 For example, some applications require the use of ESD-safe (electro-static discharge) materials to protect employees and products from contamination or charges resulting from static electricity.

 Cleanroom Classifications by Industry & Application